 And it’s funny.
-You know, back in April, when I ran my Protein Pow workshop with Steve Cook (here are the pics if you haven’t seen them), we were talking about this – about how when you cook your own food and satisfy your sweet tooth with healthy-yet-delicious versions of your favorite foods, the allure to ‘jump off the bandwagon’ of a healthy diet completely disappears.
-To give an example, Steve spoke about Jamie Eason.
-He spoke about how one of the reasons she stays in shape year-round is because she cooks her own food and makes a wide array of healthy sweet foods too – like protein cakes and bars (check our Jaimie’s Pumkin Protein Bars to see what I’m talking about.)
+You know, back in April, when I ran an event with a famous fitness model, we were talking about this – about how when you cook your own food and satisfy your sweet tooth with healthy-yet-delicious versions of your favorite foods, the allure to ‘jump off the bandwagon’ of a healthy diet completely disappears.
+To give an example, he spoke about someone else.
+He spoke about how one of the reasons she stays in shape year-round is because she cooks her own food and makes a wide array of healthy sweet foods too – like protein cakes and bars.

 Which brings me right back to this post about pizza – protein pizza.
 I love it.
 It’s so easy and quick to make!
 And I eat it a lot, something with protein powder, sometimes without – and every time I nommmmm like a crazy person because Zeus!
 It’s fantastic!
 And you can do so much with protein pizza too – you can flavor it however you want, tweak its macros to fit your goals, top it with all sorts of meats and veg and in a matter of minutes… BOOM!
 Pizza!